garrandall/popular-music-data/tracks/rock-the-party-benzino.md

 We gon' throw the party (yeah) rock the party (rock) Then drink Bakardi (c'mon) freak somebody (freak)
-Then leave the party to the after party y'all.. ohh What we gon' do?!
+Then leave the party to the after party y'all.. oh What we gon' do?!
 We gon' throw the party rock the party
 Then drink Bacardi freak somebody
-Then leave the party to the after party y'all.. ohh What we gon' do?!
+Then leave the party to the after party y'all.. oh What we gon' do?!